-We support adults with a range of complex acquired and congenital health conditions — in their own home, on a live-in or live-out basis, or within a residential setting.
+We support adults with a range of complex acquired and congenital health conditions — in their own home, on a live in or live out basis, or within a residential or supported living setting.

 For complex care support in the home, our dedicated care service managers (CSMs) work with hospitals, the local CCG, GPs and others to ensure that personalised care plans and specialist equipment are in place prior to someone’s discharge home.
 We also attend multi-disciplinary meetings and reviews to assess an individual’s evolving needs, develop the care plan accordingly and put in place appropriate risk assessments.

-To deliver quality care in the home, our recruitment team carefully select carers that they think are compatible with an individual and his or her family.
+To deliver quality care in the home, our recruitment team recruit carers who are compatible with an individual and his or her family.
 The carers then receive in-depth training according to a client’s specific needs by a registered nurse, before continuing to care for that client in their home on a live in or live out basis.

 In our residential homes, the Registered manager is responsible for overseeing the safety and care of each resident in conjunction with a team of trained support staff.

 We also work with local healthcare professionals to develop support plans, establish new goals and outcomes and closely tailor our care to the individual’s needs.